TsubakiBot/TsubakiBuilder/README.md

 <br />
 <i>
 This project was forked from Dantotsu under the [GNU General Public License v3.0](LICENSE.md) and severed all ties upon a license change.
 As a license cannot be applied retroactively, this project is only subject to the terms of the original license.
-Similarly, any portions of the final product provided by submodules or other integrations are not governed by the terms of any license but their own.
-If you have any questions or feel this project is in violation of a license, do not hesitate to contact the Discord channel above for clarification.
+Similarly, submodules or other integrations are not governed by the terms of this license.
+These components are used with permission according to their individual terms and conditions.
+Any permission granted by this project does not waive the requirements set forth by these components.
+If you have any questions or feel this project is in violation of your license, please do not hesitate to contact the Discord channel above for clarification.
 </i>
 <br />